 #47: Hope and Glory

-Review: I don’t think this film is supposed to be depressing… but when you’ve been through nearly 2000 year’s of history it turns out that’s what it is… depressing.
+Review: I don’t think this film is supposed to be depressing… But when you’ve been through nearly two thousand years of history it turns out that’s what it is, depressing.
 To see the country we’ve watched grow from a small backwater province of the Roman Empire to a huge global superpower reduced to cowering, alone and facing impossible odds of survival… It gets to you right from the off and then it kind of keeps biting your heels for the rest of the film.

-But overall this is a different kind of war film than what we’ve seen.
-It’s not soldiers going off to fight in distant lands or daring heroes in flying machines… This is about ordinary people and how they cope as the world they knew crumbles and changes around them.
+But overall, this is a different kind of war film than what we’ve seen.
+It’s not soldiers going off to fight in distant lands or daring heroes in flying machines… This is about ordinary people and how they cope as the world they know crumbles and changes around them.
 It’s really, at it’s heart, a black comedy about the blitz as seen through the eyes of a ten year old boy, Billy.
-But like i said… it’s depressing, especially in the darker scenes set during the air raids.
-At one point there is a long, panning shot of a ruined street and people walking among the debris and the ruins against a backdrop of smoke and more rubble whilst sombre music plays in the background… And later on, after Billy’s house catches fire it’s fairly sad as well.
-And the beggining isn’t cheerful either… it’s kind of bleak and foreboding, refferring to the sound of lawnmowers and how it was never the same after the war started.
+But like I said… It’s depressing, especially in the darker scenes set during the air raids.
+At one point there is a long, panning shot of a ruined street and people walking among the debris and the ruins against a backdrop of smoke and more rubble whilst sombre music plays in the background.
+And later on, after Billy’s house catches fire it’s fairly sad as well.
+The beginning isn’t cheerful either.
+It’s kind of bleak and foreboding, referring to the sound of lawnmowers and how it was never the same after the war started.

-But it is a black comedy and it’s not all depressing… there are some light, humourous moments in there… such as where Billy learns to swear after catching a couple of people having a shag in a ruined house, where a group of boys line up to catch a glimpse at some girls growler or where a school full of children recite their times tables in gasmasks… The film essentially prods at the absurdity of war with a long stick, mainly through Billy’s perspective.
+But it is a black comedy and it’s not all depressing.
+There are some light, humorous moments in there, such as where Billy learns to swear after catching a couple of people having a shag in a ruined house, where a group of boys line up to catch a glimpse at some girls growler or where a school full of children recite their times tables in gasmasks… The film essentially prods at the absurdity of war with a long stick, mainly through Billy’s perspective.

-And then there is a nice contrast as well between town and countryside.
-In the town everything is falling apart and bombs rain down from the sky and everyone is paranoid… in the countryside however it’s almost as if Edwardian England still exists in a weird ‘Wind in the Willows’ blissfull childhood playing by the riverbank kind of a way.
-It’s a nice contrast though as we still see the war filtering through (a stray bomber, a propaganda film being filmed etc).
-At least the countryside bits aren’t depressing… in fact they bouy up the whole film.
+And then there is a nice contrast between town and countryside.
+In the town everything is falling apart and bombs rain down from the sky and everyone is paranoid, in the countryside however it’s almost as if Edwardian England still exists in a weird ‘Wind in the Willows’ blissful childhood playing by the riverbank kind of a way.
+It’s a nice contrast though we still see the war filtering through (a stray bomber, a propaganda film being filmed etc.) At least the countryside bits aren’t depressing.
+In fact they bouy up the whole film.

-It’s an entertaining film well worth a look if you haven’t seen it… but a couple of things bug me.
-First off Billy’s sister gets pregnant by a Canadian soldier boy and by the end he deserts so that he can marry her… but then he dissapears, the baby is born and he’s never mentioned again… Just a question… didn’t they shoot deserters?
-Not sure… but it would explain why he’s not mentioned again.
+It’s an entertaining film well worth a look if you haven’t seen it.
+But a couple of things bug me.
+First off, Billy’s sister gets pregnant by a Canadian soldier boy and by the end he deserts so that he can marry her… But then he dissappears, the baby is born and he’s never mentioned again… Didn’t they shoot deserters?
+Not sure… But it would explain why he’s not mentioned again.

-And the other thing… at the end (ok… spoiler here… stop reading if you want!)
+And the other thing… At the end (Ok… spoiler here… stop reading if you want!)
 Billy’s school gets bombed and all the kids dance around happily whilst the teachers loose control… But one kid just shouts ‘Thank You Adolf!” and runs off.
-About a minute later the film ends… what you don’t see is that kid being arrested and imprisoned for being a ‘Nazi sympathizer’… (Potential Sequel Alert!).
-Come on… you know it happened.
+About a minute later the film ends… What you don’t see is that kid being arrested and imprisoned for being a ‘Nazi sympathiser.’
+(Potential Sequel Alert!).
+Come on… You know it happened.